Pakistanis vote in tight race between Imran Khan, jailed ex-PM's party

 Khan's Pakistan Tehreek-e-Insaf (PTI) party has inched ahead of PML-N in recent national polls, but even if it gets the most votes, it will likely struggle to win a majority of the 272 elected seats in the National Assembly, raising the prospect of weeks of haggling to form a messy coalition government.

-Such a delay could further imperil Pakistan's economy, with the currency crisis expected to force the new government to turn to the International Monetary Fund (IMF) for Pakistan's second bailout since 2013.
+Such a delay could further imperil Pakistan's economy, with a looming currency crisis expected to force the new government to turn to the International Monetary Fund (IMF) for Pakistan's second bailout since 2013.
 PTI has not ruled out seeking succour from China, Islamabad's closest ally.

 Sharif's PML-N has sought to turn the vote into a referendum on Pakistan's democracy and campaigned to protect the "sanctity of the vote".